MridulMazumdar/Crypto-Coin-Watch/README.md

 # Crypto-Coin-Watch
-Live price updates in top 50 Crypto currencies .
+Live price updates on top 50 Crypto currencies .
 IDE used - Android Studio,Flutter SDK language used Dart.
 Coin Market Cap Api V1
 The default code is optimised for Android Smartphones but it can be changed for IOS using the IDE